-- ¾ cup Bananas peeled and sliced
+- ¾ cup bananas peeled and sliced

-- ¾ Strawberries sliced into quarters
+- ¾ cup strawberries sliced into quarters

 - Heat up a wok with 1/3 full of water and place a large plate onto a steaming rack and bring to a rolling boil.
 Then put all the cut sweet potato and taro onto the plate and steam for ten minutes or until just cooked on low to medium heat.
 Do not over steam.